mry0tt4/flowgentic/README.md

 | `param > enum`           | Optionally, include an array to restrict the agent to select from predefined values.                                                                                       |
 | `parameters > required`  | Lists the parameters that are required, ensuring they are always included in the API request.                                                                              |

-#### Writing a Custom Skill using LangChain

-For more intricate tasks that extend beyond simple HTTP requests, LangChain allows you to develop more advanced tools.
-You can integrate these tools into Tribe by adding them to the [`managed_skills` dictionary](https://github.com/streetlamb/tribe/blob/master/backend/app/core/graph/skills/__init__.py).
-For a practical example, refer to the [demo calculator tool](https://github.com/streetlamb/tribe/blob/master/backend/app/core/graph/skills/calculator.py).
-To learn how to create a LangChain tool, please consult their [documentation](https://python.langchain.com/v0.2/docs/how_to/custom_tools/).

-After creating a new tool, restart the application to ensure the tool is properly loaded into the database.
-Likewise, if you need to remove a tool, simply delete it from the `managed_skills` dictionary and restart the application to ensure it is removed from the database.
-Do note that tools created this way are available to all users in your application.

 ### Retrieval Augmented Generation (RAG)